Angela Karakachian, PhD, RNAssistant Professor

 BSN - Saint Joseph University, Beirut, Lebanon

-Angela found her passion in nursing when she worked at Children's Hospital of Pittsburgh in the Allergy and Immunology unit.
-In 2012, Angela received her Master's degree in nursing education from the University of Phoenix.
-In 2013 Angela joined Duquesne University.
+Dr .Karakachian found her passion in nursing when she worked at Children's Hospital of Pittsburgh in the Allergy and Immunology unit.
+In 2012, she received her Master's degree in nursing education from the University of Phoenix.
+Dr. Karakachian joined Duquesne University in 2014.

-In Spring 2020, Angela earned her PhD in Nursing at Duquesne University Angela's research interest is on nurses' moral distress as they provide care to victims of child abuse.
+In Spring 2020, Angela earned her PhD in Nursing at Duquesne University.
+Her research interest is on nurses' moral distress as they provide care to victims of child abuse.
+Dr. Karakachian was the recipient of the 2022 Duquesne University School of Nursing Faculty Excellence in Teaching Award.

 - Pediatric Nursing